Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

 ### Higher Oder Functions in Spark SQL -- SparkSQL Built-in Functions

-They use indeed use the "optimizer Catalyst" unlike UDF functions.
+They use indeed use the `optimizer Catalyst` unlike UDF functions.

 - `FILTER()` filters an array using the given lambda function.
 - `EXIST()` tests whether a statement is true for one or more elements in an array.